arcfide/ALE/README.md

   <dd>Unconditionally edits <em>file</em>.
 This is like <strong>e</strong> but
   it will erase a dirty buffer without warning.</dd>

+  <dt>(1,≢∆){...}g 're'</dt>
+  <dd>Applies the function `{...}` to the addressed lines matching
+  regular expression `'re'`.
+For each match, the function is applied once after setting the current line to the matching line.
+The right argument to the function is the line number of the match.
+The line number is set to the last line modified by one of the commands issued inside of the function.</dd>

   <dt>i <em>line</em></dt>
   <dd>Insert text before the addressed line.
 Text is entered in input mode.
   The current address is set to the last line entered.</dd>